database64128/shadowsocks-go/README.md

 The unsafe stream prefix feature allows you to configure a pair of pre-shared cleartext prefixes for Shadowsocks 2022 streams.
 The prefixes are prepended to the request and response streams to trick simple firewalls.

-To use this feature, add `unsafeRequestStreamPrefix` and `unsafeResponseStreamPrefix` to both client and server blocks, and specify the prefixes in base64 encoding.
+To use this feature, add `"unsafeRequestStreamPrefix"` and `"unsafeResponseStreamPrefix"` to both client and server blocks, and specify the prefixes in base64 encoding.
 The client and server must agree on the same pair of prefixes.
 On startup a warning message will be printed to tell you that using this feature "taints" the client and server.

 ## License